nolan-h-hamilton/Consenrich/docs/source/modules.rst

 .. important::

     This module is provided for *convenience*.
-If a genome is not listed here, users can still specify resources manually.
+If a genome is not listed here, users can still specify resources (e.g., sizes file, blacklist) manually.

 .. autofunction:: consenrich.constants.getEffectiveGenomeSize
 .. autofunction:: consenrich.constants.getGenomeResourceFile